survos-sites/easyadmin-translation-form-demo/README.md

 pd.read_csv(CD+SL+'-'+TL+'/'+SL+'-'+TL+'.txt', sep='\t', header = None)[[0,1]].rename(columns = {0:SL, 1:TL})

 An "Article" entity will be created with the ability to translate title, slug and content into multiple languages (English and French - mandatory, German - optional), as well as the ability to filter by translated fields.

+Many documents are missing and will default to English, e.g 21973A0630-01 is not in EN-DE or EN-DA